bsherman/bazzite-custom/README.md

 ## Overview

-This is my slightly tweaked version of [Bazzite](https://github.com/ublue-os/bazzite/), specifically this is "desktop" version running GNOME.
+This is my slightly tweaked version of [Bazzite](https://github.com/ublue-os/bazzite/), specifically this is "desktop" version running KDE Plasma.

 ## Detail